frsrgrrw/why-functional-program-synthesis-matters/README.md

 - [ ] update link to GECCO/ ACM article
 - [ ] publish as release v1.0 on github
 - [ ] copy across webiste with code artefacts to this github page (github IO website)
+- [ ] remove 'seeds' folder? and other superfluous ponyge2 files?

 # Introduction